maheshshinde/PaymentGateway/readme.md

 *	**Paymentgateway.Domain**: Here, you'll find the domain entities that represent the fundamental concepts of clean architecture.
 It also holds repository interfaces, which define how to access and manage data related to these entities.
 The domain layer is the heart of the application's business logic.

 *	**Paymentgateway.Persistence**: This layer is responsible for implementing the repository interfaces defined in the domain layer.
-It handles data storage and retrieval operations, connecting your application's business logic with the underlying database.
+It handles data storage and retrieval operations, connecting to the application's business logic with the underlying database.
 It maintains separation from the domain layer to ensure a clear distinction between data manipulation and business rules.

 *	**PaymentGateway.Infrastructure**: This layer manages interactions with external services, such as third-party APIs.
 It ensures that these interactions are isolated from the core business logic and data layers, promoting modularity and ease of maintenance.